Complying with Data Handling Requirements in Cloud Storage Systems: Acknowledgments

 \begin{IEEEbiography}[{ }]{Jens Hiller} received the B.Sc.\ and M.Sc.\ degrees in Computer Science from RWTH Aachen University.
 He is a researcher at the Chair of Communication and Distributed Systems (COMSYS) at RWTH Aachen University, Germany.
 His research focuses on efficient secure communication including improvements for today's predominant security protocols as well as mechanisms for secure communication in the Internet of Things. \end{IEEEbiography}

-\begin{IEEEbiography}[{ }]{Erik M{\"u}hmer} received the B.Sc.\ degree in Computer Science from RWTH Aachen University.
-He is a graduate student and science assistant at the Chair of Communication and Distributed Systems (COMSYS) at RWTH Aachen University.
-His research interests include distributed systems, especially security and privacy related aspects, as well as operations research with a focus on scheduling and robustness. \end{IEEEbiography}
+\begin{IEEEbiography}[{ }]{Erik M{\"u}hmer} received the B.Sc.\ and M.Sc.\ degrees in Computer Science from RWTH Aachen University.
+He was a science assistant at the Chair of Communication and Distributed Systems (COMSYS) at RWTH Aachen University.
+Since 2017 he is a researcher and Ph.D.\ student at the Chair of Operations Research at RWTH Aachen University.
+His research interest lies in operations research with a focus on scheduling and robustness. \end{IEEEbiography}

-\begin{IEEEbiography}[{ }]{Jan Henrik Ziegeldorf} received the Diploma degree (equiv.\ M.Sc.) in Computer Science from RWTH Aachen University.
-He is a researcher at the Chair of Communication and Distributed Systems (COMSYS) at RWTH Aachen University, Germany.
+\begin{IEEEbiography}[{ }]{Jan Henrik Ziegeldorf} received the Diploma (equiv.
+M.Sc.) and PhD degrees in Computer Science from RWTH Aachen University.
+He is a post-doctoral researcher at the Chair of Communication and Distributed Systems (COMSYS) at RWTH Aachen University, Germany.
 His research focuses on secure computations and their application in practical privacy-preserving systems, \eg for digital currencies and machine learning. \end{IEEEbiography}

 \begin{IEEEbiography}[{ }]{Johannes van der Giet} received the B.Sc.\ and M.Sc.\ degrees in Computer Science from RWTH Aachen University.
 He recently graduated from RWTH Aachen University and is now working as a software engineer for autonomous driving at Daimler Research \& Development.
 His research interests include distributed systems as well as software testing and verification \end{IEEEbiography}